Turgunoff/variant_master/README.md

 # Test Boshqaruv Tizimi (Test Management System)

-A Flutter desktop application for managing tests, variants, and educational content.
+A Flutter desktop application for managing university entrance tests, variants, and educational content.

 ## Overview

 This application is designed for educational institutions to manage tests, create variants, and organize educational content.
-It provides a user-friendly interface for administrators, teachers, and moderators.
+It provides a user-friendly interface for administrators, moderators, and teachers.

 ## Features

-- **User Authentication**: Secure login system for different user roles
+- **User Authentication**: Secure login system for different user roles (Admin, Moderator, Teacher)
 - **Dashboard**: Overview of system statistics and activities
 - **Variant Creation**: Tools for creating test variants
 - **Teacher Management**: Add, edit, and manage teacher accounts